gaia-platform/examples-staging/incubator_behavior_tree/README.md

 # Incubator Demo

-A demo of a rule-based system for controlling the temperature of an incubator using Behavior Tree.
+A demo of a rule-based system for controlling the temperature of an incubator using a Behavior Tree.

 For additional information about the Incubator Demo, see [Gaia incubator example](https://gaia-platform.github.io/gaia-platform-docs.io/articles/tutorials/gaia-incubator-example.html) in the Gaia developer documentation.